scalacenter/scala-advent-of-code/docs/puzzles/day4.md

 ```scala
   val colMin = board.columns.map(col => col.max).min
 ```

-(`Board.columns` is computed using `transpose`, which transforms the lines into columns and the columns into lines)
+`Board.columns` is computed using `transpose`, which transforms the lines into columns and the columns into lines.

 A board wins if a line wins or if a column wins, so we return the min:
 ```scala